Help us improve your experience.

 Events can originate as SNMP traps or system log messages.
 The event process receives event messages from other Junos processes, such as the routing protocol process (rpd) and the management process (mgd).
 Figure 1 shows how the event process (eventd) interacts with other Junos processes.

 When you create an event policy, you define one or more events that trigger the policy.
-There are a number of ways to determine the events to use in a policy.
+You can determine the events to use in a policy in a number of ways.
 You can explore events by using the following resources:

 • System Log Explorer